-The Maryland court rules applying in family law cases are found in Title 9.
+The Maryland court rules applying in family law cases are found in Title 9 of the MD Rules.
 The print version of the court rules, like the print version of the statutes, has the advantage of providing summaries of cases that interpret the rules.

 The five largest Circuit Court jurisdictions in Maryland (Anne Arundel County, Baltimore City, Baltimore County, Montgomery County, and Prince George's County) have Family Divisions that strive to provide a fair and efficient forum to resolve family legal matters in a problem-solving manner, with the goal of improving the lives of families and children who appear before the court.
 In Maryland's smaller cities and counties, Family Services Programs serve the same purposes.
 For more information on the Maryland Judiciary's Family Divisions and Family Services Programs, see the Maryland Judiciary Department of Family Administration home page.